guidance-guarantee-programme/pension_guidance/content/appointments.md

 Calls cost the same as a normal call - if your calls are free, it’s included.

+If you can’t use the phone, you can book an appointment at your [local Citizens Advice bureau](https://www.citizensadvice.org.uk/).

 ##Who can book

 You should be close to or over 55 and have a [defined contribution pension](pension-types).